-Sediment will be contained within the excavated and staging area.
-To retain sediment on-site during storm events, a silt fence is downhill of the excavated and stockpile areas as shown on Figure 3.
-In addition, a small berm at approximately 1-foot tall will be placed on the uphill side of the site between the staging area and the road to minimize precipitation run-on onto the site.
+Sediment will be contained within the excavated and staging areas.
+To retain sediment on-site during storm events, a silt fence will be placed downhill of the excavated area as shown on Figure 3.

 2.3 PERMANENT STORM WATER CONTROLS